 \begin{property}[CSMT Path Derivation] Given a leaf node index $\mathcal{N}$, with the corresponding binary string $\verb|Bin|(\mathcal{N})= [b_1,b_2,\ldots,b_K]\in \{0,1\}^K$ of size $K$, the path from the CSMT root (denoted by level $K$) to the $\mathcal{N}^{th}$ leaf node index can be provided based on the following conditions $\forall k\in\{K,K-1,\ldots 1\}$:

 \end{property} Property \ref{prop:leaf_path} exploits the binary representation of $\mathcal{N}_u$ to derive a path from the root to the leaf node index.
 More precisely, the path derivation scheme adopts a convention wherein the successive child nodes are determined recursively by examining the current bit value.

+Because leaf indices are derived as $\mathcal{N} = \mathsf{Decimal}(\mathsf{hash}(\varphi^0_j))$ and parent node hashes are computed as $H^k_P = \mathsf{hash}(\mathcal{A}^l(\varphi^k_L, \varphi^k_R;\theta))$, any attempt by a computationally bounded adversary to produce a non-default leaf $\varphi^0_j \neq \mathcal{L}^s(\varnothing)$ whose aggregation path yields the same root hash as a default leaf requires finding a collision under \verb|hash|.
+Under the collision resistance property of Definition~\ref{defn2}, this occurs with at most negligible probability.
+Therefore, non-membership proofs are unambiguous: a leaf position containing $\mathcal{L}^s(\varnothing)$ cannot be computationally indistinguishable from one containing a valid participant record, and default leaf uniqueness reduces entirely to the collision resistance of the underlying hash function without requiring any additional assumptions on $\mathcal{A}^l$.

-Moreover, combining Properties \ref{prop:leaf_identity}, \ref{prop:leaf_unoccupied} and in addition to the one-wayness and collision resistance properties of $\verb|hash|$, we can also state that valid Merkle paths are also consistent according to Property \ref{prop:mer_con}.
+As a result, combining Properties \ref{prop:leaf_identity}, \ref{prop:leaf_unoccupied} and in addition to the one-wayness and collision resistance properties of $\verb|hash|$, we can also state that valid Merkle paths are also consistent according to Property \ref{prop:mer_con}.
 Without loss of generality, we denote bit values 0,1 to represent left and right child nodes respectively.

 \begin{proposition} Given a user $u\in U$ with a data tuple $(\delta,\mu,\tau)$, the CSMT inclusion and exclusion properties form necessary and sufficient conditions for demonstrating membership and non-membership of user $u$ with respect to membership function $\mathcal{M}([u,\delta]|R)$, where $R = \mathcal{A}\Big(\Delta^{\mathcal{L}}_U;\theta_{\mathcal{A}}\Big)$ denotes the global aggregated reduction across all users while $\mathcal{A},\mathcal{L}$ represents the unsalted aggregation and leaf transform functions respectively. \end{proposition} \begin{proof} Proof provided in Appendix \ref{subsec:proof_csmt} \end{proof}